pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

-  short initialStepIndex; // Index to the initial step of incrementing short finalStepIndex;   // Index to the final step of incrementing short lastStepIndex;    // Index to the last step used (initial index value same index defult) void (*fstart)(void);   // pointer to the function that will handle specific things for the band immediately after the band is selected
+  short initialStepIndex; // Index to the initial step of incrementing short finalStepIndex;   // Index to the final step of incrementing short lastStepIndex;    // Index to the last step used (initial index value same index defult) void (*doSmth)(void);   // pointer to the function that will handle specific things for the band immediately after the band is selected
  } Band;
 ```